Complexity order of multiple resource algorithms: Complexity order

-The power $p$ depends on the type of criterion used, either an error bound, with $p=1$, or an RMS average, with $p=2$.
-If we assume that each independent error scales only with $N_{i}$,, then $\epsilon_{i}\left(N_{i}\right)=\epsilon_{0i}N_{i}^{-n_{i}},$ where $n_{i}$ is the order of the $i$-th error.
-Our numerical examples use RMS averages, but our main results are independent of the error norm.
+The power $p$ depends on the type of criterion used, either an error bound, with $p=1$, or a root mean square (RMS) average, with $p=2$.
+If we assume that each independent error scales only as a power of $N_{i}$, then $\epsilon_{i}\left(N_{i}\right)=\epsilon_{0i}N_{i}^{-n_{i}},$ where $n_{i}$ is the order of the $i$-th error.
+Our numerical examples use RMS or Euclidean norm averages, but our main results are independent of the error norm.

 Examples of this include partial differential equations that propagate in time and space, where time and space complexity factorize, and ordinary stochastic differential equations where time and ensemble resources factorize.
 For partial stochastic differential equations, all three resources, that is, time, space and ensemble size, often may factorize simultaneously.
 We now wish to evaluate the total complexity order for such cases, defined here as the optimum exponent such that: